DLL: Direct LIDAR Localization. A map-based localization approach for aerial robots: Related Work

 A majority of works from the literature on 3D LIDAR-based localization deal with odometry and SLAM approaches, while there are less approaches dealing with map-based localization using 3D LIDARs.
 A recent review on localization approaches using 3D LIDAR for intelligent ground vehicles can be found in \cite{elhousni2020survey}.

 The basic procedure is to register the current LIDAR reading into the map (this map being the last LIDAR reading or a partial submap in the case of odometry).
 As mentioned before, many approaches first extract features from the point clouds and from the map that are then used for registration.
 One such approach is LOAM \cite{LOAM,zhang2017low-drift}.
 It uses point features on sharp edges and planar surfaces extracted from the 3D scans.
 These features are matched between consecutive scans for fast odometry, and between the scan and a map that is being built at a lower rate (without loop closures), leading to an enhanced odometry estimate.
-Another example is \cite{dube2018incremental}, where the 3D point clouds are first segmented, and the resulting segments are then used to find matches with respect to a map using a set of descriptors for localization.
+Another example is \cite{dube2018incremental}, where the 3D point clouds are first segmented, and the resulting segments are then used to find matches with respect to a map using a set of descriptors for localization. \reviewFernando{MULLS \cite{pan2021mulls} is another example of a feature-based LIDAR SLAM approach, which increases the accuracy of the estimation by combining a feature-based front-end SLAM with a multi-metric ICP for map alignment.}

 Lately, learning-based methods are being also considered for the problem.
 LocNet \cite{yin2018locnet} defines a handcrafted representation of LIDAR frames and then learns a Siamese network architecture to estimate the similarity between the representations of local scans and scans stored in the map.
 The system is integrated into a Monte-Carlo Localization for 2D pose estimation, which is then refined to 3D pose estimation through ICP.
-In \cite{dube2020segmap}, the segments in \cite{dube2018incremental} are augmented with an efficient 3D segment descriptor learned from data for global mapping and localization.
+In \cite{dube2020segmap}, the segments in \cite{dube2018incremental} are augmented with an efficient 3D segment descriptor learned from data for global mapping and localization. \reviewFernando{Learning has been also used for key-point detection and description \cite{Bai2020D3FeatJL}\cite{FCGF2019}\cite{gojcic20193DSmoothNet} in order to increase the robustness of feature-based LIDAR SLAM approaches and to generalize to different 3D point cloud densities.}